tskeeley/wireguard-manager/.github/README.md

 Which port do I need to forward for wireguard, and which protocol should I use?
 - On the udp protocol, either the port of your choice or the default port of `51820` must be forwarded.

-For coredns, which ports do I need to forward?
+For unbound, which ports do I need to forward?
 - Because all DNS traffic is routed through the vpn, you don't need to forward those ports `53`.

 What is blocked if I enable the content blocker?